 While most technology providers now offer endpoint security offerings that combine EPP/EDR capabilities, only some offer a true XDR solution that combines many data sources into one platform for analysis and remediation.

-Explore endpoint security to learn how it protects networks from threats and adapts to modern digital challenges: What is Endpoint Security?
+Explore endpoint security to learn how it protects networks from threats and adapts to modern digital challenges: What Is Endpoint Security?

 "Detection capabilities will vary, but advanced solutions will use multiple detection techniques, ranging from static IOCs to behavioral analysis.
 Desirable EPP solutions are primarily cloud-managed, allowing the continuous monitoring and collection of activity data and the ability to take remote remediation actions, whether the endpoint is on the corporate network or outside of the office."